nosilver4u/easy-image-optimizer/readme.txt

 == Contact and Credits ==

-Written by [Shane Bishop](https://ewww.io).
+Written by Shane Bishop of [Exactly WWWW](https://ewww.io).
 ExactDN and HTML parsing classes based upon the Photon module from Jetpack.